Tibor Baranski: Fascists take over

 In October 1944, Horthy attempted to secretly negotiate a cease-fire with the Soviets and ordered Hungarian troops to lay down their arms.
 In response, Nazi Germany launched Operation Panzerfaust.
 Troops led by Otto Skorzeny kidnapped Horthy's son and sent him to the Mauthausen concentration camp.
 The Germans forced Horthy to abdicate in favour of Szálasi, after which Horthy was taken into "protective custody" in Germany.
 Szálasi, leader of the Arrow Cross Party, was declared "Leader of the Nation" and prime minister of a "Government of National Unity".
 Szálasi organised the International Ghetto and over the next few months Arrow Cross members conducted frequent raids during which groups of Jews were taken to the banks of the Danube and executed.

-Baránszki leaves seminary
+Baranski leaves seminary

-In 1944, Baránszki was studying at a Catholic seminary near Košice (present-day Slovakia) to become a priest.
+In 1944, Baranski was studying at a Catholic seminary near Kassa, Košice (present-day Slovakia) to become a priest.
 He learned of Nazi extermination plans through church channels.
 He was forced to return to Budapest at age 22 on October 20, 1944, as the Russian army drew near.
 By then the city was under tight control of German forces.
-Baránszki lived with his aunt, who requested his help contacting Catholic church officials to ask them to intervene on behalf of the Szekeres family.
+Baranski lived with his aunt, who requested his help contacting Catholic church officials to ask them to intervene on behalf of the Szekeres family.